 The lucky few will land retainers with clients who have a lot of work to give, which can mean juggling fewer clients.
 For the majority, freelancing means maintaining an ample turnover of work from a cluster of happy clients.

 Typically, when anyone starts out as a freelancer, finding enough work to fill the week can be a challenge.
-As your experience grows and awareness of your services help your clients improves, the number of clients you work for will organically increase.
+As your experience and awareness of your services grow, the number of clients you work for will organically increase.

 Working around the clock isn’t your best option

 When given the opportunity, many freelancers will accept every work offer they receive.
 It’s your chance to make a lot of money, so why wouldn’t you?